WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.6/Scratch Work.md

 ### 4.

 Below is a "proof" that $-\frac{1}{2}$ is positive.
 Is this a valid argument?
 If so, explain why we were able to deduce a false conclusion from a valid argument.
 If not, explain.

 "We know that if $0 \leq x^2 \leq 1$, then $0 \leq x \leq 1$ for any real number x.
 Clearly $(-\frac{1}{2}^2 = 1/4$ is between 0 and 1.
 Therefore $-\frac{1}{2}$ is between 0 and 1."

-This is not a valid argument.
+This argument uses correct logical reasoning (modus ponens), making it valid.
+Despite this, the first premise is **false.**

+The premise claims that

+The argument uses correct logical reasoning (universal instantiation + modus ponens), making it valid.
+However, the first premise is **false**.

+**The error:** The premise claims "if 0 ≤ x² ≤ 1, then 0 ≤ x ≤ 1" but this is incorrect.
+The correct statement would be "if 0 ≤ x² ≤ 1, then -1 ≤ x ≤ 1" (since both positive and negative values can have squares in this range).

+**Why we get a false conclusion:** Valid arguments with false premises can produce false conclusions.
+The logical structure is sound, but we're working from incorrect information.
+Since -1/2 satisfies 0 ≤ x² ≤ 1 but doesn't satisfy the (incorrect) conclusion 0 ≤ x ≤ 1, we see the premise is false.

+**Key insight:** Validity only guarantees that _if_ the premises were true, the conclusion would follow.
+It doesn't guarantee the premises are actually true.